Thank you for a successful Fall 2018 Auxiliary Services Job Fair!

-Check back here for more information about future job fairs!
+Please check back here later for more information about the next Job Fair!

 - Bring plenty of resumes with you.
 You may stop and talk to several departments and leave your resume with several managers (maybe even multiple managers at one department).
 Be prepared to have a minimum of one resume for every department in attendance.
 If you have multiple interests or job objectives, make sure you bring enough of each version of your resume.

 - Dress in appropriate business casual attire.
 Even if you know a specific employer you are targeting has a uniform, you always want to dress a level above the daily dress code.
 Your appearance begins making a first impression before you even speak.
 Be sure your job fair attire supports your image as a professional who takes the job search process seriously and understands the nature of the industry you are targeting.
 Your attire should be noticed as being appropriate, but it should not take center stage.

 - Research attending departments.
 Many job-seekers go to job fairs to “see the sights” and are not prepared to interview.
 You can get a huge jump on the competition by coming back to this website and getting a list of the departments attending the fair.
 Then do some research on each of the departments you want to interview with.
 While some of the recruiters will have departmental literature at their booths at the fair, you often can’t access those until right as you get up to the table.
 All of our departments have websites, so doing your homework should be easy.